stardog-union/stardog-clj/README.md

         (stream (input-stream "data.n3")))))
 ```

 Note: the with-open macro closes a connection, which is not recommended for using the Stardog connection pool.
-IN lieu of with-open, there is a with-connection-pool macro available, that provides appropriate connection pool resource handling.
+In lieu of with-open, there is a with-connection-pool macro available, that provides appropriate connection pool resource handling.

 ## License